Top 10 Ports in Terms of Container Traffic

 1. Port of Shanghai – China

-The Port of Shanghai was opened in 1842 as a treaty port and was operated by Shanghai Port Authority.
-In 2003, Shanghai International Port Company Limited took over the management.
+The Port of Shanghai opened as a treaty port in 1842; its operations were mainly governed by the Shanghai Port Authority until 2003, when Shanghai International Port Company Limited took over.

-Currently, there are about 2223 vessels at the Port of Shanghai.
-70% of the shipping vessels are cargo vessels, 12% are container ships, 3% are tankers, 2% are fishing vessels, and 1% are bulk carriers.
-Some of these vessels are Xue Long, Morning Lady, Cornelia Maersk, Morning Linda, Vermont Trader, MSC Toronto, CMA CGM Berlioz, Maersk Savannah, Ever Ulysses, Hyundai Mars, Lurline, Ever Utile, MSC Lily, Actuaria, Prestige, and Manulani.
+Some examples of vessels from those mentioned above include Xue Long, Morning Lady, Cornelia Maersk, Morning Linda, Vermont Trader, MSC Toronto, CMA CGM Berlioz, Maersk Savannah, Ever Ulysses, Hyundai Mars, Lurline, Ever Utile, MSC Lily, Actuaria, Prestige, Manulani.

-The Port of Shanghai has three harbor zones:
+The Port of Shanghai is divided into three harbor zones, including:

-• Yangshan Deep Water Port: This is the biggest deep water port, and is located in Hangzhou Bay, Shanghai.
-It was opened in 2005 and is currently operated by Shanghai International Port Group.
+• Yangshan Deep Water Port: The largest deep-water port, situated in Hangzhou Bay, Shanghai.
+The facility began operations in 2005 and was operated by the Shanghai International Port Group.

 2. Port of Singapore – Singapore

-• Jurong Port: This is the leading bulk and conventional terminal operator in Singapore.
-It deals with cement, copper slag, and project cargo.
+• Jurong Port: It is Singapore’s leading bulk and conventional terminal operator.
+It manages commodities like cement, copper slag, and project cargo.

-Every year, about 130,000 vessels call at the Port of Singapore.
-There are more than 1000 vessels at this port.
-This port accommodates vessels of all types such as container ships, ro-ro ships, cargo freighters, coastal trading ships, lighters, and bulk carriers.
-The ships at the Port of Singapore include Nimble Leopard, Pacific Spirit, ES Aspire, Hydropro 6, QSA Purari, Nautical Baltic, SC 4409 E, Yew Choon 8, Eagle Bay, and J C Marine 44.
+There are about 130,000 vessels calling at the Port of Singapore every year, and at any one time, there are usually over 1,000 vessels in port.
+The cargoes it handles include container ships, ro-ro ships, cargo freighters, coastal trading ships, lighters, and bulk carriers.
+Other vessels that have passed or may pass through the Port of Singapore include Nimble Leopard, Pacific Spirit, ES Aspire, Hydropro 6, QSA Purari, Nautical Baltic, SC 4409 E, Yew Choon 8, Eagle Bay, and J C Marine 44.

 3. Port of Shenzhen – China